 Chapman told Allen F. Sullivan of the Manhattan District Attorney’s office that he heard voices telling him to kill Lennon — and that it was both his and God’s will.

-Though experts concluded in the months preceding trial that Chapman was either psychotic, a paranoid schizophrenic, or both, he was deemed competent to stand trial.
+Though experts concluded in the months preceding the trial that Chapman was either psychotic, a paranoid schizophrenic, or both, he was deemed competent to stand trial.
 In the end, Chapman overruled his own attorneys and decided to plead guilty and forego the insanity plea.

 Mark David Chapman Today

-He’s since described his actions as “premeditated, selfish, and evil.”
+The man who shot John Lennon has since described his actions as “premeditated, selfish, and evil.”

 “I was too far in,” recalled Chapman during his 2018 parole hearing.
 “I do remember having the thought of, hey, you have got the album now, look at this, he signed it, just go home, but there was no way I was going to go home.”

 After learning about Mark David Chapman, the man who killed John Lennon, read these 21 surprising John Lennon facts.
 Then, learn the full story of Martin Luther King Jr.’s assassination.